-- > On/OFF: The switch for the power. - POWER: The Power socket is where the power adapter connects to. - > RESET: There are two ways to reset the Router's factory defaults.
+ON/OFF: The switch for the power.

+- > POWER: The Power plug is where you will connect the power adapter. - LAN: Through the port, you can connect the Router to your PC or the other Ethernet network devices. - > RESET: There are two ways to reset the Router's factory defaults.

-Method one: With the Router powered on, use a pin to press and hold the Reset button for at least 5 seconds.
-And the Router will reboot to its factory default settings.
+Method one: With the Router powered on, use a pin to press and hold the Reset button (about 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
+And then release the button and wait the router to reboot to its factory default settings.